 Together with our strategic partners we develop electronic reuse platforms that open up new opportunities to scale up and accelerate the transition towards a circular economy of electronics.
-Our partners are international groups that promote social awareness about the social and environmental impact of electronics, social economy, Zero Waste, reduction of Digital Divide, circular economy, Social Economy, Fair Electronics, the right to repair, and technological partners providing services to our members.
+Our partners are international groups that promote social awareness about the social and environmental impact of electronics, social economy, right to repair, Zero Waste, reduction of Digital Divide, circular economy, Social Economy, Fair Electronics, the right to repair, universities and technological partners providing services to our members.

 Zero Waste Europe